 Last week I published some photos from my summer boat rides in Amsterdam.
-It then struck me that you might like some tips on how to go about hiring your own boat when you come to visit.
+It then struck me that you might like some tips on how to go about hiring a private boat to see Amsterdam's canals, or find out some other ways you can see the city from the water when you come to visit.

 Tips for hiring a boat in Amsterdam

 While there are numerous canal boat tours in huge low-level boats, there's something special about hiring your own private boat in Amsterdam.
 To both tourists and locals, spending time on a boat, cruising around Amsterdam's canals in the sunshine is one of the best ways to spend a summer's day.
 It can also be nice in other seasons if you're wrapped up warm enough.

 If you don't want the responsibility of driving your own boat I have listed some alternatives below.